notnotghosty/Lithium/README.md

 - **DLL Injection**: Inject DLLs into the memory space of running processes for enhanced functionality.
 - **Automated Injection**: Automatically inject DLLs into target processes as soon as they start, ensuring seamless integration without user intervention.

+### To Do

+- **Multiple DLL Injection**: Support Multiple Dlls being injected, with the ability to add a wait time per dll
+- **UI Overhaul**: Add profiles, with support for multiple profiles
+- **App Tracking**: Tracks the app it starts to make sure the app it's injecting the dll into is the app it started.